 - Capital One

 - Wells Fargo

-American Express was originally founded in 1850 as a freight forwarding company, but they have dramatically changed course since those early days.
-As of late 2020, Amex had the fourth largest credit card portfolio worldwide, according to the Nilson Report.
-The company’s offerings include credit cards and charge cards for individuals and businesses, as well as various banking products like their high-yield savings account.
+American Express was originally founded in 1850 as a freight forwarding company, but has dramatically changed course since those early days.
+As of early 2022, Amex was the second-largest U.S. card issuer by purchase volume, according to the Nilson Report.
+The company’s offerings include credit cards and Pay Over Time-eligible cards, which work more like traditional charge cards for individuals and businesses, as well as various banking products like their high-yield savings account.

-As we mentioned already, American Express is a credit card network and a card issuer.
+American Express is both a credit card network and a card issuer.